Girishpb/Basic_Ecommerce/README.md

 # Basic_Ecommerce
-# My Awesome Product Display and Checkout Page
+# Product Display and Checkout Page

 🎉 Welcome to my product display and checkout page! 🛒